BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 * 20-30pt Lexically scoped mutable state[**](#difficult)

 Misc
-* 10pt Add a warning (as in the Ok monad presented in lecture) to the monad, and flag appropriate conditions which are not errors, but cause concern (e.g., you defined a variable or function but then didn't use it).
+* 10pt Add runtime warnings to the monad, and flag appropriate conditions which are not errors, but cause concern (e.g., you defined a variable or function but then didn't use it).  (as in the Ok monad presented in lecture)
 * 5-15 pt Overloaded operators and constants, automatic type conversion (as in Java or Python) [*](#medium)

 Additionally you can get points by using engineering best practices